breeze-sandbox/breeze-sandbox.github.io/doc-samples/temp-hire-angular-sequelize.md

 <p>Entitymangerprovider.js offers a CreateManager method for TempHire to call whenever it needs a new EntityManager instance&mdash;something it does frequently as each UOW must spin up a new EntityManager.
 Logger.js takes care of TempHire&rsquo;s logging functions, Repository.js is responsible for the configuration of UOW Repositories, and Unitofwork.js is responsible for the configuration of the UOW themselves.</p>

-<h2>App_Start</h2>

-<p>App_Start contains BreezeWebApiConfig.cs, BundleConfig.cs, and InfrastructureConfig.cs. &nbsp;These files run at the beginning of the server launch sequence and register their applicable routes.
-BreezeWebApiConfig routes Breeze client requests to the Breeze controller, and InfrastructureConfig registers the resource bundles via the BundleConfig helper class.
-Additional infrastructure configuration can be added here later.</p>

 <h2>Content</h2>

-<p>All of TempHire&rsquo;s content files (CSS and images) are stored in the appropriately named Content folder.&nbsp; This is a good time to mention that TempHire uses <a href="http://twitter.github.io/bootstrap/">Twitter Bootstrap</a>, an excellent template for quickly standing up a modern front-end.&nbsp;</p>
+<p>All of TempHire&rsquo;s content files (CSS and images) are stored in the <em>client/css</em> folder.&nbsp; This is a good time to mention that TempHire uses <a href="http://twitter.github.io/bootstrap/">Twitter Bootstrap</a>, an excellent template for quickly standing up a modern front-end.&nbsp;</p>

 <p>HTML, CSS, UI elements, responsivity&mdash;yeah, Bootstrap takes care of all of that.</p>